landing_page

 World Forum on Enterprise & the Environment

-The World Forum is Oxford University ís annual high-level, high-impact flagship event on enterprise and the environment.
+The World Forum is Oxford University's annual high-level, high-impact flagship event on enterprise and the environment.

-The latest World Forum took place in September 2023, on the theme of Climate Synergies.
+The latest World Forum took place in October 2024, on the theme of Bridging Nature, Climate and Finance.

 The Smith School of Enterprise and the Environment brought together world leaders in policy, business and academia to embrace bold ideas, identify priority solutions to get their firms, industries and countries to net zero and investigate how real progress can be made.